Solidarity School on chalkboard

 Register here

 Attend as many as you would like!
-Look for more Solidarity School workshops in spring and summer.
+Look for more Solidarity School workshops coming soon.

 Past trainings